AbdimajidHussein03/devops-learning/README.md

 # Task 2: Docker CD Workflow

+## Overview

-For Task 2, I created a small Flask web app and containerised it using Docker.
+For Task 2, I created a small Flask web application and containerised it using Docker.

+The purpose of this task was to demonstrate a simple CD workflow where a Docker image is built and pushed automatically to GitHub Container Registry.

-Files used:
+## Files

 ```text
 cicd/task-2/